 14. ARE THERE ANY AREAS WHERE COORDINATION CAN BE IMPROVED?

+The CTC continues to communicate with the CTD and DOPA on a regular basis.

 15. WHAT BARRIERS ARE THERE TO THE COORDINATED SYSTEM?

+Covid has been an issue for services.
+Funding levels are a challenge.

 16. ARE THERE ANY AREAS THAT YOU FEEL THE COMMISSION SHOULD BE AWARE OF OR CAN ASSIST WITH?

+Timely receipt of funding opportunities continue to be an issue.
+The CTC has its own Board of Directors, and the DOPA has internal requirements and timeframes for review by the TD Board.

+Once the executive order expired allowing virtual quorums, coordination of meetings became more challenging particularly since many state agency representatives were not allowed to travel.

 17. WHAT FUNDING AGENCIES DOES THE CTD NEED TO WORK CLOSELY WITH IN ORDER TO FACILITATE A BETTER-COORDINATED SYSTEM?

+FDOT for both 5310 and 5311 funding.

 18. HOW ARE YOU MARKETING THE VOLUNTARY DOLLAR?

+Mid Florida Community Service website markets the voluntary dollar, it is also addressed in associated brochures.

 GENERAL QUESTIONS

 Findings:

-Recommendations: